 Sign up for a Klook account using this referral link and get HK$25 (US$3.5) off your first travel booking!

-It usually costs HK$115 (US$15) for a one way trip between Hong Kong station and the airport, but it costs just HK$80 (US$11) on Klook – a whole 30% off (or 1 glass of wine at happy hour!).
-A round trip ticket between Hong Kong and the airport usually costs HK$205 (US$26) but if you buy via Klook the ticket costs HK$140 (US$17).
+It usually costs HK$115 (US$15 or 12 Euros) for a one way trip between Hong Kong station and the airport, but it costs just HK$80 (US$11 or 8.5 Euros) on Klook – a whole 30% off (or 1 glass of wine at happy hour!).
+A round trip ticket between Hong Kong and the airport usually costs HK$205 (US$26 or 22 Euros) but if you buy via Klook the ticket costs HK$140 (US$17 or 15 Euros).

 All you have to do is select the date of travel, direction (one way or round trip), fare type and which station you are traveling to or from (Hong Kong, Kowloon or Tsing Yi).
 The best part about booking using Klook is that you receive immediate confirmation and use the QR code sent via e-mail or via your Klook mobile app to enter the gate – there’s no need to print the ticket out, and there is no lining up required!